Composition and Arrangement Tutorials for Music Production

 What to expect

 Oscar from Underdog demonstrates the application of dotted notes in creating rhythmic basslines, specifically in Ableton.
-The tutorial emphasizes that this knowledge can be transferred to any DAW utilizing a standard MIDI grid.
-While the focus is on basslines, the rhythmic technique can be applied to drums, percussion, and trance sequences.
+The tutorial emphasises that this knowledge can be transferred to any DAW that uses a standard MIDI grid.
+While the focus is on basslines, the rhythmic technique can also be applied to drums, percussion, and trance sequences.

-The tutorial references Stranjah's use of dotted rhythms in drum and bass fundamental bassline patterns, showcasing the versatility of this technique across different genres.
-The overall aim is to add funk and fun to music by incorporating dotted notes in basslines and other rhythmic elements.
+The tutorial references Stranjah's use of dotted rhythms in Drum and Bass fundamental bassline patterns, showcasing the versatility of this technique across different genres.

 (Advanced)